Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 Blatta Orientalis remedy is for asthma triggered by dust.
 Blatta Orientalis is prescribed for shortness of breath, suffocative cough with difficult respiration and yellow, pus-like mucus.
 It can also be given for asthma triggered in rainy weather.

-When and How to take Blatta Orientalis?
+When to use Blatta Orientalis?

-It is the perfect remedy for those whose asthma is accompanied by labored breathing with obstructive cough.
-Mother tincture is best to start with, which can be repeated 1-2 times a day.
+Mother tincture is best to start with, which can be taken 1-2 times a day.
 But can be taken in 30C and 200C if there are not many changes.
 Usually, 1M potency is not recommended, until prescribed by an experienced physician.

 6. Hepar Sulphur – For Asthma In Cold Air

 Hepar sulphur acts wonderfully in asthma attacks, difficult respiration, whistling, wheezing, and preventing sleep at night with copious mucus expectoration.
 Yellow or whitish dirty mucus can also be present.
-Ailments get worse by cold air or slight draught of air and gets better from covering up and heat/warmth.
+Ailments get worse by cold air or slight draught of air and get better from covering up and heat/warmth.

-When and How to take Hepar sulphur?
+When to use Hepar sulphur?

 7. Ipecac – For Difficult Breathing And Cough Ending In Vomiting

 Ipecac is used to treat repeated attacks of asthma with difficult shortness of breath and gasping for air.
-There is wheezing cough with mucus which is not easy to expel, though chest seems to be full with an inclination to vomit.
+There is a wheezing cough with mucus which is not easy to expel, though the chest seems to be full with an inclination to vomit.

-When and How to take Ipecac?
+When to use Ipecac?

-It can be assisted in cases where wheezing type of cough is present.
-This remedy is particularly helpful in gagging cough tough to bring up and expelled only by vomiting.
 Chiefly, it works well in low potency i.e. 30C; normally repetition of dosage is limited to once to twice a day.
 Higher potencies are not recommended until discussed with a physician.

 What Are The Causes Of Asthma?